In Pakistan, ancient and modern justice collide

 DEATH FOR CLAPPING

 In another such case last year, the Chief Justice ordered an investigation into alleged death sentences a jirga imposed on five women and two men for appearing in a cellphone video, singing and clapping.
-The jirga was reportedly incensed by the fraternizing between men and women, and deemed it an insult to tribal honor.
+The jirga was reportedly incensed by the fraternising between men and women, and deemed it an insult to tribal honour.

 The women were killed, a witness to their funerals told Reuters.
 The two men, who are brothers, are in hiding.